 Aims

-The integration of clinical trials into FCI is essential both as an end point of drug development and as a starting point for research on response and resistance mechanisms.
-The aim is to initiate such studies in close cooperation with the University Cancer Center (UCT).
-UCT Frankfurt has been continuously working on the development of a comprehensive clinical research unit, which will be fully available to the FCI.
-The practical implementation of early translational studies at the FCI site is guaranteed.
+The integration of clinical trials into the FCI is essential as an endpoint for drug development and a starting point for the investigation of response and resistance mechanisms.
+The goal is to initiate such studies in close collaboration with the University Center for Tumor Diseases (UCT).
+The UCT Frankfurt has continuously worked on the expansion of a comprehensive clinical research unit, which will be fully available to the FCI.
+This ensures the practical implementation of early translational studies at the FCI site.

-Of particular importance to the FCI are the clinician scientists in Research Area 5, which are organized in multicenter study groups for therapy optimization.
-They assist the FCI project groups with questions of clinical relevance and cover a broad spectrum of indications (gastric, rectal, mammary and lung cancers, brain tumors, acute lymphocytic and myeloid leukemias, multiple myelomas, lymphomas).
-The study groups have developed important milestones to treat the respective disease, advise hospitals beyond the university clinics, and are essential multipliers and strategic partners in the clinical implementation of the FCI’s work and in planning the research strategy in the FCI.
+Of particular importance for the FCI are also the clinical scientists of the Technology Platform 5 Clinical Translation and Biobank, who are organized in multicenter study groups for therapy optimization.
+They assist the FCI project groups with questions of clinical relevance and cover a broad spectrum of indications (gastric, rectal, breast and lung carcinomas, brain tumors, acute lymphoid and myeloid leukemias, multiple myelomas, lymphomas).
+The study groups have developed important milestones for the treatment of the respective disease, advise hospitals beyond the university hospitals and are thus essential multipliers and strategic partners for the clinical implementation of the work of the FCI and for the planning of the research strategy in the FCI.

 Resources

-Resources of Research Area 5; (O-KKS/Ph I/II) oncology coordination center for clinical trials, (FFPE) Formalin-fixed paraffin-embedded
+Resources of P5; (O-KKS/Ph I/II) oncological Coordination centre for clinical trials, (FFPE) Formalin-fixed Paraffin-embedded

 People

-Research Area 5 Clinical Trials is led by Hubert Serve, FCI Co-Founder and Director of Medical Clinic II.
-This area is significantly reinforced by the newly established W3 Professorship for Experimental Therapy and a W2 / W3 Professorship (TT) for Molecular Mechanisms of Tumor Diseases.
 An important advisory role is played by all clinical scientists who are organized in multicenter study groups for therapy optimization.
-Saleh Al-Batran (gastric carcinoma / GGG), Claus Rödel (rectal carcinoma / GRCSG), Nicola Gökbuget (acute lymphoblastic leukemia / GMALL), Oliver Bähr (brain tumors / NOA) and Hubert Serve (acute myeloid leukemia/ SAL)) fulfill a leading role in these committees.
-In addition, Frankfurt scientists are involved in study groups for breast cancer, lung carcinoma, lymphoma and multiple myeloma (DSMM, GMMG).
+Saleh Al-Batran (gastric carcinoma/GGG), Sibylle Loibl (breast carcinoma/GBG), Claus Rödel (rectal carcinoma/GRCSG), Nicola Gökbuget (acute lymphoblastic leukemia/GMALL), Oliver Bähr (brain tumors/NOA) and Hubert Serve (acute myeloid leukemia/SAL) play a leading role in such groups.
+In addition, Frankfurt scientists* are significantly involved in study groups for Pediatric Tumor and Leukemia Diseases (Jan-Henning Klusmann), Lung Carcinoma (Martin Sebastian, nNGM, CRISP), Lymphoma (Thomas Oellerich, GLA) and Multiple Myeloma (Ivana Metzler, DSMM, GMMG).

-The following scientists participate in Research Area 5:
+The following scientists participate in Technology Platform 5:

 • Nicola Gökbuget